Dead Inside (game): Zombis

 Dead bodies lacking souls, Zombis possess only just enough spiritual force to keep them preserved and animated.
 As such, they become emotionless, cold beings.
 They are not stupid or slow, however - their cold rationality and force of will mean they are often smart, skilled and strong, and many have had centuries of existence to practice.
 Dead Inside become Zombis when they die, and the death of a Mage will also create a Zombi (as well as a Ghost).
 Zombis can also lose their last shreds of a soul.
 If they are in the real world, they stop moving, and finally appear to be dead.
 If they lose these shreds in the Spiritual World, they become Qlippoth.

 Ghosts

 Dead souls lacking bodies are ordinarily called back to the Source; however, some remain in the Worlds (both Real and Spirit), usually due to some ties they still have to their previous existence.
 These beings are Ghosts.

 Qlippoths

 Beings that no longer have any trace of a soul.
 They hate everything and wish for the destruction of the Source to end their suffering.
 They consume souls to ease their suffering.
 All others revile Qlippoths as abominations.

 Author and publisher

 The game was created by Chad Underkoffler and is produced by Atomic Sock Monkey Press, a small-press RPG company.

+Reception

+Bruce Baugh commented on how the game was a natural development for Underkoffler: "I've seen this desire--to get away from the killing-and-stealing stereotype and closer to characters who do good for the world and improve themselves--in Chad's other work.
+He's been poking at it for a while."
+Eric Rowe calls Dead Inside "the psychological equivalent of a dentist's mirror.
+It lets you examine things in hard-to-see places."
+Baugh also says that Underkoffler would face a challenge to get Dead Inside to reach a large audience: "Games fighting convention face the distinct challenges of not only finding an audience, but creating one as well.
+If a game isn't fun to play, it's failed."